isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

 # Testing assets before making them public {#testing-assets-before-making-them-public}

 Secure Testing helps you define a secure test environment and build a robust B2B solution, based upon a configurable set of IP address and ranges.
-This functionality lets you match your Scene7 deployments with the architecture of your content management and commerce platform.
+This functionality lets you match your Dynamic Media Classic deployments with the architecture of your content management and commerce platform.

 With Secure Testing, you can preview the staging version of the website with unpublished content.